openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 When testing, the default ironic conductor driver is "agent_ssh".
-When testing mode has not been engaged, drivers can be set via the enabled_drivers variable which defaults to: "agent_ipmitool,pxe_amt,agent_ilo,agent_ucs"
+When testing mode has not been engaged, drivers can be set via the enabled_drivers variable which defaults to: "agent_ipmitool,agent_ilo,agent_ucs"

 By default, PXE driver baseline support, in terms of installation of the iSCSI client and configuration of sudoers and rootwrap configuration is